 Email the consent form before the interview/focus group/observation with enough time for the participant to review it, and ask these questions at the beginning of the first data collection activity:

-You need a yes to questions 1, 2, 4, & 5 (if asked).
+You need a 'yes' to questions 1, 2, & 4.

 Only after you have received IRB approval can you consent participants.
 You cannot consent participants or collect data until you have IRB approval.

 No!
 Using a required template is not plagiarism.
-The consent letter template has language that is required by federal regulations.
+The consent template has language that is required by federal regulations.
 You should not change or revise any of the template language.

-The NU IRB recommends that you receive feedback on your consent letter before you submit your IRB application:
+The NU IRB recommends that you receive feedback on your consent before you submit your IRB application: